-ibile house looks and godin notwork of a completely.
-Certainly the a report to the unique and discovers inhelind the cabin and under a of which is fulfild shapenstanding the horse he hears a groun from soid Jadit meas on clisisondiemougu chain, olde on the balling to shapes are tubs, sacks, lumber, wheels, a broken plow, a butter press and a metal trunk.
-There is a stake too, and he ties the horse to it.
-Water, he thinks.
-Water for the horse.
-What he thinks is a pump in the distance, is an ax handle still lodged in a stump.
-There was the downpour though, and a good bit of it has collected in a washtub near the chopping stump.
-So his horse can be watered, but where are the other animals he smells but does not see or hear?
-Out of the shaft, the horse drinks greedily and the carriage tips dangerously with the unequal distribution of his trunk and the woman.
-Golden Gray examines the fastenings before going to the rope-locked door of the little house.
-That is what makes me worry about him.
-How he thinks first of his clothes, and not the woman.
-How he checks the fastenings, but not her breath.
-It's hard to get past that, but then he scrapes the mud from his Baltimore soles before he enters a cabin with a dirt floor and I Inside light comes slowly, and, don't hate him much anymore. tired after forcing its way through oiled paper tacked around a window set into the back wall, rests on the dirt floor unable to reach higher than Golden Gray's waist.
+Inside light comes slowly, and, tired after forcing its way through oiled paper tacked around a window set into the back wall, rests on the dirt floor unable to reach higher than Golden Gray's waist.
 The grandest thing in the room is the fireplace.
 Clean, set for a new fire, braced with scoured stones, from which two iron arms for holding kettles extend.
 As for the rest: a cot, wooden, a rust colored wool blanket fitted neatly over a thin and bumpy mattress.
 Not cobs, certainly not feathers or leaves.
 Rags.
-Bits of truly exhausted and unusable fabric shoved into a ticking shroud.
+Bits of truly unusable fabric shoved into a ticking shroud.
 It reminds Golden Gray of the pillow True Bell made for King to sleep on at her feet.
 She had been given the name of a poweful male dog, but she was a cat without personality, which is why True Belle liked her and wanted her close by.
 Two beds and one chair, as it turned out.
 The person who lived here sat alone at the table, but had two beds; one in a second room entered by a door stronger and better made than the one to the house itself.
-And in that room, the second one, is a dresser and a woman's frock folded in the top drawer.
+And in that room, the second one, is a box and a woman's green frock folded on tope of its contents.
 He looked, just as casual as you please.
-Opened up the dresser drawer, and saw the dress and would have opened the others, but the dress reminded him of what should have been in the front of his mind.
+Lifted up the lid and saw the dress and would have dug deeper, but the dress reminded him of what should have been in the front of his mind.
 The woman slumped out in the yard in his carriage.
 Did he think she would wake up and run off, relieving him of his choice if he left her alone?
 Or that she would be dead which was the same thing.
 He was avoiding her I know.
-Having done the big thing, the Ching to hard thing, by going back and lifting her up from grass as tall as his knees, by not looking to see what he could see of her private parts, of seeing only the shock of her legs, knowing the hair on them once it was dry, was think enough to part with a fingernail.
-He tried not look at the hair on her head, or her face, turned away into the blades of grass.
-Already he had seen the deer eyes that fixed on him through the rain, fixed on him as she backed away, fixed on him as her body began to turn into flight.
+Having done the big thing, the hard thing, by going back and lifting the girl up from weeds that clung to his trousers, by not looking to see what he could see of her private parts, the shock of knowing the hair there, once it was dry, was thick enough to part with a fingernail.
+He tried not look at the hair on her head either, or at her face, turned away into blades of grass.
+Already he had seen the deer eyes that fixed on him through the rain, fixed on him as she backed away, fixed on him as her body began to turn for flight.
 Too bad she didn't have the sense of a deer and had looked in the direction she was going soon enough to see the giant maple in time.
 In time.
-When he went back for her he did not know if she wa still thereshe could have gotten up and run away--but he believed, hoped the deer eyes would be closed.
-Suddenly he was not sure.
+When he went back for her he did not know if she was still there--she could have gotten up and run away--but he believed, hoped, the deer eyes would be closed.
+Suddenly he was not sure of himself.
 They might be open.
 His gratitude that they were not gave him the strength he needed to lift her.